- Entries for the state level competition are due no later than 5 pm on Monday, May 10, 2021.

 - Document the project thoroughly.
 The 2020 awardees highlighted for documentation, and preceding national winners, show good documentation – organized and thorough.

-May 10 Submission Deadline for State level entries
+Submission Deadline for State Level Entries: May 10

 Is this competition limited to certain subjects?
 NO!
 Students can create maps that focus on anything related to Delaware.
 Map submissions can talk about Delaware’s history, education, transportation, civics, famous people, funny stories…all topics are possible!